ctsexton/portfolio/static/content.md

   github: https://github.com/ctsexton
   quote: Ever iterating, constantly learning, always improving.
   description:
-    - As a full stack developer, I focus on delivering user-friendly and reliable solutions rapidly.
+    - As a full stack developer, I aim to deliver user-friendly and reliable software rapidly.
 I am a generalist with a wide range of experience using modern web development and data analysis tools.
-    - I got my start as a programmer developing my own electronic musical instruments, and I wrote a <a target="_blank" href="https://ctsexton.github.io/camsexton_thesis2017.pdf">thesis</a> on user-interface design in music hardware and software.
-This knowledge translates well to building more general applications, so now I design all kinds of stuff.
+    - I started off as a programmer developing my own electronic musical instruments, and wrote a <a target="_blank" href="https://ctsexton.github.io/camsexton_thesis2017.pdf">thesis</a> on the interface design process.
+This knowledge translates well to building more general applications, so now I create solutions in a wide variety of contexts.
   whatIBring:
     - A holistic understanding of <i>systems</i> - I make it my business to know how the small details fit into the bigger picture.
     - A preference for simple, easy to understand solutions explained with no technical jargon.